Ulf Sterner: Playing career

 Ultimately, Sterner played only four games in the NHL, and he did not register a point although Rangers coach Red Sullivan praised Sterner for his puckhandling skills.
 But he had been reluctant to play physically or to instigate physical play.
-He was sent back down to the AHL, and it soon became clear that he was not willing to return to the NHL for the 1965-66 season although he had signed a two year contract.
+He was sent back down to the AHL, and it soon became clear that he was not willing to return to the NHL for the 1965-66 season although he had signed a two-year contract.
 As much as his skills carried him through games in the AHL, he simply did not have the training to play 60-minute games with full contact.
 In 1969, the IIHF adopted the same body-checking rules as the NHL, and four years later, Börje Salming joined the Toronto Maple Leafs, ending up playing 17 years in the NHL.
 Eight years after leaving the Rangers, Sterner and the Swedish national team finally faced the best Canadian NHL players in two exhibition games in Stockholm that were part of Team Canada's preparation for the Summit Series against the USSR.
-On September 16 1972, Sterner scored against Canada as the Swedes only narrowly lost the game.
+On 16 September 1972, Sterner scored against Canada as the Swedes only narrowly lost the game.
 He was offered a contract by the Chicago Cougars of the rival World Hockey Association but declined the offer.

 Personal life

 Sterner, his wife Pia, and their family currently live on a farm near Karlstad, where they keep four horses.
 He nicknames his horses after former teammates and friends; when one of the horses smashed his nose, he nicknamed it Alexander Ragulin.

+In March 2025, Nya Wermlands Tidningen announced that he suffers from Alzheimer's disease.